Editor Interface Navigation

 -

 Purpose: This panel is your “time machine.”
 It allows you to manage, view, and restore different states of your project throughout its development.
-It is fundamental for maintaining change control and for differentiating between your work in progress and stable versions.
+It is essential for maintaining change control and differentiating between your work in progress and stable versions.

 -